 Please contact our church office at 478-757-9435 for times the Care Building will be open.

+Every year in December Thomaston Road Church holds Christmas Care on the third Sunday of December.
+This year we served about 125 families with a couple of bags of groceries that constitute a Christmas dinner with a ham.
+The families were able to get a gift for each child in their immediate family under the age of 12.
+Most of the families are ones that have made contact with us through the Care Building ministry.
+Our congregation was able to devise a way where we could do this again this year even with Covid 19 being a factor.
+It is a wonderful opportunity to share and hear of God's love for us, and a way to share in prayer for those who request it!
 This is an event that our members look forward to every year because we are able to share the love of Christ with those in our community through our sharing.
 We have an opportunity to provide a Christmas dinner for many families who would not otherwise have one.
 God has provided so much for us and we are glad to be able to give to others in need.
-Through doing so, we hope that those we serve will see the light of Jesus shining through us as we sing songs, reach out to them with the gospel, and fellowship with each one of them.
+Through doing so, we hope that those we serve will see the light of Jesus shining through us as reach out to them with food and prayers.